288 Comments

 MULVAD only has an account number.
 Otherwise they really DO'NT know who I am.

-Kasey King, LMFT's avatar
+Kasey Scharnett King's avatar

 Now I need to check what info I put into my VPN.